 In Virginia, if a person is legally allowed to own a firearm, they are allowed to carry it openly, with no permit or registration almost everywhere in the state.

 Virginia has issued over 200,000 permits for concealed carry of a legal firearm. and none of the media frenzied predictions of “shootouts over fender benders,” “blood in the streets” and “bar-room showdowns” by honest people with guns have proven true.

 Concealed carry states have not become “Dodge City.”

-Law-abiding citizens in several states, including Alaska, Arizona and Vermont do not need a permit to carry a concealed firearm.
+Law-abiding citizens in Alaska, Arizona, Kansas, Maine, Vermont and Wyoming do not need a permit to carry a concealed firearm.
 (Constitutional Carry) These states have not seen the predicted massacres or blood in the streets. [crickets]

-Residents of Texas and Utah, with a permit, are allowed to carry in schools and colleges and yet there have been no mass school shootings there, perhaps because of that freedom.
+Residents of Texas, Utah, and an increasing number of states, with a permit, are allowed to carry in schools and colleges and yet there have been no mass school shootings there, perhaps because of that freedom.

 You should feel a degree of comfort knowing that there may be someone nearby with means, motive and training to possibly save your life, or that of those around you.

 Criminals, on the other hand, should feel fear.
 They never know if their next intended victim may armed, trained, and ready to effectively defend themselves.

 If you feel safer patronizing establishments with a NO GUNS ALLOWED policy, please keep in mind that the criminals don’t obey the signs or the laws.
 That is why we call them criminals.